11:16 AM, 8th August 2019, About 4 years ago 1

 “The increased use of limited company status is further evidence of how the buy-to-let market is changing and demonstrates how brokers and their clients need expert specialist support when buying as a limited company or considering switching.”

 * BDRC Q2 2019 Landlords Panel syndicated research report prepared for Precise Mortgages.
-Fieldwork was conducted online between 7th and 24th June 2019 among a sample of 738 National Landlords Association membersShow Form To Book A Tax Planning Consultation
+Fieldwork was conducted online between 7th and 24th June 2019 among a sample of 738 National Landlords Association membersShow Book a Tax Planning Consultation